Richmond Secondary School: Football

 The team has lasted for many years.
 But when two coaches from Vancouver joined the program in 2009, the team started to become a powerhouse.
 The program produced many junior national and world level players.
-Richmond High ended up with consecutive wins in cities and a 4th-place finish in Tier 1 provincials ('14).
-That marked the highest standing of a Richmond School has ever placed in provincials until 2016.
+Richmond High ended up with consecutive wins in cities and a 4th-place finish in Tier 1 provincials ('14), marking the highest standing of a Richmond School in provincials until 2016.

 Demographics

 Richmond Secondary School is notable for its racial diversity and its large Asian population.
 As of the 2009–2010 school year, 54.8% of students listed Chinese (either Mandarin, Cantonese, or a local dialect), and 72.3% of students reported a language other than English as the primary language used at home.

-While unusual for a North American school, these figures are perhaps unsurprising for a high school situated in the city of Richmond, which has the highest percentage of immigrants of any city in Canada.
+While unusual for a North American school, the city of Richmond has the highest percentage of immigrants of any city in Canada.

 Richmond High's feeder schools are Samuel Brighouse Elementary School, William Douglas Ferris Elementary School, and Blundell Elementary School.